work-shop/newport-art-museum-website/wp-content/plugins/wp-meta-seo/readme.txt

 == Changelog ==

+= 3.7.7 =
+* Add : Add actions and filters for developers

 = 3.7.6 =
 * Fix : Redirect to home page when WPMS Addon is not activated

 = 3.7.5 =
 * Fix : Warning returned on frontend
 * Fix : Load Dashboard widget content using ajax method (large amount of data)
-* Fix : ¨PHP warning in redirect URL interface
+* Fix : PHP warning in redirect URL interface

 = 3.7.4 =
 * Fix : Update alt meta for Elementor image in content